DevenPanchal/DD-poc/README.md

 heroku open
 ```

 #### My heroku deployment is at https://dd-poc.herokuapp.com/.
 This is autobuilt with the latest code.
-(Not waiting for CI passes.)
+(Not waiting for Jenkins CI passes.)

 ### CI/CD infrastructure (internal)